This describes the visual aspects of the wine. It goes without saying that you need a clean tasting glass and good light conditions for this.

 - Acidity.
 This is the combination of different types of acid in wine (mainly tartaric but also malic and lactic) and the mouth-watering or tingling sensation this creates on the tongue.
 Wines with low acidity taste broad and soft and do hardly trigger any saliva after spitting or swallowing.
 Wines with high acidity taste sharp and fresh and create a lot of saliva (e.g. Mosel Riesling).
 In between is medium, where you can use medium- and medium+ to denote degrees of medium.
 As with most 5 point scales with 3 levels of medium on the SAT, it is often useful to start with the 3 point scale (e.g. assessing whether the wine is low, medium or high in acidity) and then refine the medium range if needed.
 Note that sweetness or alcohol can sometimes mask acidity, but paying attention to the mouth-watering effect is often a reliable marker.
 You can calibrate this during our tasting sessions.

 - Tannin.
-This is only relevant for red wines but if a white wine has some phenolics or bitterness, you can make a mental note of it or write it under "other observations" on an exam.
+The SAT only considers tannins for red wines but if a white wine has some phenolics or bitterness, you can make a mental note of it or write it under "other observations" on an exam.
+This could point to winemaking techniques (skin contact, oak aging) or grape variety (thick skin) and could help you identify the wine, and it can also add to the body of a white wine.
 Tannins are bitter or astringent tasting components extracted from skins, stems, pits and oak vats.
 Tannin binds to your saliva and creates a drying sensation in the mouth.
 Wines from grapes with thicker skins and with oak ageing often have higher levels of tannin.
 The level of tannin (which is what we assess here) can be best assessed by bringing the wine in contact with different parts of your palate.
 If you feel a significant drying effect on your tongue, gums, cheeks and back palate, then the level of tannin is high.
 If you hardly notice any drying effect, the level is low.
 In between is again medium, which you can refine using medium- and medium+.
 Note that this only denotes the level of tannin.
 At Level 4 you should also describe the sensation or nature of the tannin: e.g.. ripe/unripe, coarse/soft, etc. Indeed, unripe medium tannin can sometimes taste more astringent than very ripe high tannin, so this also needs some practice and calibration.

 - Alcohol.
 Alcohol (and glycerol) are created during fermentation and add to the weight and warmth of a wine by creating a viscous mouthfeel and a burning sensation, especially if the wine has high alcohol.
 Alcohol can sometimes be better assessed by swallowing a small quantity, as the burning sensation is more apparent in the back of the mouth and throat, especially when exhaling.
 For still wines, we call a wine low in alcohol if it is below 11% abv.
 In this case there is often a somewhat watery mouthfeel (except for sweet wines with low alcohol, where the concentration of flavour and sugar give body to the wine).
 Between 11% and 14% we call it medium.
 Above 14%, when the burning sensation if often more noticeable, we call it high.